Image

 Upon opening up the skull, the coroner discovered that it had been crushed, even though there was only a slight external bruise on the head, about the size of a quarter.
 They now had enough evidence to warrant a charge of murder and arrested Patricio.
 Albert Kenderline could then be properly buried.

-Patchy rain nearby, with a high of 63 and low of 33 degrees.
-Sunny during the morning, overcast during the afternoon and evening, clear overnight.
+Partly Cloudy , with a high of 47 and low of 33 degrees.
+Clear in the morning, partly cloudy in the afternoon, clear overnight.